ameliebarsoum/NEOSSAT_Image_Processor/README.md

 _Step 0:_ When running the code for the first time, make sure you have astroquery installed.
 You can do this by running `pip install astroquery` on your terminal

 _Step 1:_ navigate to DataCollection and run import_fits_images.py.
 When prompted, you can enter any coordinates.
-(14, -13) works.
+(RA: 14, Dec: -13, radius: 1) works.
 It will generate a folder and put the images there.

 _Step 2:_ Follow the README in the cleaner if you want to run the cleaner.
 Not necessary if you are just testing on the output of object detection.